fortinsylvain/MyCpu/README.md

 Single step debug session from the start became too painfull so i connected a logic analyzer to get better history on program exection.
 Using symbol assignment it is possible to do some micro code dissassembly.
 ![](Ucode Logic Analyzer Debug.jpg)

+I started documenting this project when i saw all the other wonderfull machines documented in this link: Homebuilt CPUs WebRing
+Definitely check out other awesome homebrew CPU builds on Warren's https://www.homebrewcpuring.org

+Join the ring?
+To join the Homebuilt CPUs ring, drop Warren a line (mail is obfuscated, you have to change [at] to @), mentioning your page's URL.
+He'll then add it to the list.
+You will need to copy this code fragment into your page (or reference it.)
+Note: The ring is chartered for projects that include a home-built CPU.
+It can emulate a commercial part, that′s OK.
+But actually using that commercial CPU doesn′t rate.
+Likewise, the project must have been at least partially built: pure paper designs don′t rate either.
+It can be built using any technology you like, from relays to FPGAs.